kondetisidhartha/GitHub-Twin/README.md

 ### `npm test`

 Launches the test runner in the interactive watch mode.\
 See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

+## Instructions to run:

+1. Default "github username" is "kondetisidhartha"
+2. Type username in user search input field:
+   > If username exists -> profile and repo changes
+   > If username doesn't exists -> profile and repo doesn't change

 ## Future improvements